Eustachekamala/Bot-Battlr-ReactApp/README.md

 1. Clone the repository
 2. Install dependencies using npm install
 3. Run the server using npm run dev
+4. Run npx json-server --watch db.json to start the database
 4. Open http://localhost:3000 in your browser

 ## Usage